Oil Consumption Past Rings – Worn engine bearings can make it worse.

 Oil Consumption Going Past Piston Rings

-Worn out bearings will flood the cylinders, because of the excess oil the bearings are throwing off.
+Also, worn out bearings will flood the cylinders, because of the excess oil the bearings are throwing off.
 So, as long as there’s a steady flow of clean oil, the bearings will generally keep moving along fine.

 When the oil is dirty, or suffers lack of lubrication, that’s when the problems start.

-Worn Main Bearings Causing Oil Consumption
+Worn Main Bearings, Causing Oil Consumption

-However, when the bearing clearance increases to .003”, the throw off will be five times normal.
-If the clearance is increased to .006”, the throw off will be twenty-five times normal.
+However, when the bearing clearance increases to .003”, the throw off will be, five times normal.
+If the clearance is increased to .006”, the throw off will be, twenty-five times normal.

 Worn Connecting Rod Bearings, Causing Oil Consumption

-Clearances on connecting rod bearings, affect the throw off of oil in the same proportions; as mentioned for main bearings.
-What makes this worse, is that the oil throw off is thrown; directly into the cylinders.
+Clearances on connecting rod bearings, affect the throw off of oil in the same proportions, as mentioned for main bearings.
+What makes this worse, is that the oil throw off is thrown, directly into the cylinders.

 Worn Camshaft Bearings – (OHC Engines)

 Large quantities of this oil, may flood valve guides resulting in, increased oil consumption.
+When the bearings develop a problem, the camshaft may start moving improperly.
+Because, it is not getting the required support.

 Symptoms Of Worn Engine Bearings

 Problems with engine bearings, will usually result in some sort of knocking noise, coming from your engine.
-The type of knocking noise that you hear, will usually give you a good idea; of which bearing is faulty:
+The type of knocking noise that you hear, will usually give you a good idea, of which bearing is faulty:

 Main Bearing Sounds

-• A rumbling or thumping sound, deep in the engine, when accelerating.
+A rumbling or thumping sound, deep in the engine, when accelerating.

 Rod Bearing Sounds

-• The knocking noise sounds more like, two hammer banging together and increases in intensity, as you accelerate.
+The knocking noise sounds more like, two hammer banging together and increases in intensity, as you accelerate.
 Poor maintenance, is a major cause of this problem.
 The oil gets dirty and grit can wear the surface of the bearings.
 As a result, the noise you hear, is a knock towards the bottom of the engine.

 Low Oil Pressure